-Overall conclusions from the FCT analysis would be presented, including a brief description and summary of the results of the base and selected adverse scenarios and highlights of the most significant risks to capital adequacy and threats to satisfactory financial condition.
+- Description of ORSA stress-testing results. - All of the above, as appropriate on an ORSA basis. - 9.
+Conclusions and recommendations summary of the results of the base and selected adverse scenarios and highlights of the most significant risks to capital adequacy and threats to satisfactory financial condition.
 Any findings leading to follow-up actions would be discussed.
 It may also be appropriate, and consistent with best practices, to make one or more recommendations, particularly with respect to corrective management actions that are intended to better manage or mitigate risk exposures.